Gant/Gant/README.md

 the standard Groovy-based build framework.
 Even Gant, which originally used Gant for its build, now uses Gradle for its build.

-Gant is an integral part of the [Grails](http://www.grails.org) Web application framework.
+Gant has been an integral part of the [Grails](http://www.grails.org) Web application framework until version 3, at which point it switched to using Gradle.

-Gant is the basis for the [GINT](https://studio.plugins.atlassian.com/wiki/display/GINT/Home) integration testing framework.
+Gant is the basis for the [GINT](http://gint.org) integration testing framework.

 # Overview